Bluefield University in the News

 by | Jun 30, 2021

-Bluefield, VA As students return to Bluefield College’s campus this fall, they will be greeted by the newest four-legged employee, Hazel.
-Hazel, a white Labrador Retriever, will serve as BC’s therapy dog in The Center for Counseling and Wellness.
+Bluefield, VA As students return to Bluefield University’s campus this fall, they will be greeted by the newest four-legged employee, Hazel.
+Hazel, a white Labrador Retriever, will serve as BU’s therapy dog in The Center for Counseling and Wellness.

-Hazel, owned by Dr. Jessica Sharp, dean and professor of nursing at Bluefield College, was born in Frisco, TX in April 2021.
-Following the death of Dr. Sharp’s white Labrador, Aggie, Dr. Sharp suggested the idea of a therapy dog to Emily Cook, Director of Counseling and Wellness at BC, as an added service to students on campus.
+Hazel, owned by Dr. Jessica Sharp, dean and professor of nursing at Bluefield University, was born in Frisco, TX in April 2021.
+Following the death of Dr. Sharp’s white Labrador, Aggie, Dr. Sharp suggested the idea of a therapy dog to Emily Cook, Director of Counseling and Wellness at BU, as an added service to students on campus.

 “Dr. Sharp brought up the idea since we work so closely together on the third floor of the Science Center,” shared Cook.
 “She thought it would be a great way to provide services to students together as well as help reduce barriers to accessing mental health services on campus.
 Some students may feel uneasy about coming to see a counselor, but it may be different if students are coming to see Hazel.”